gardenofnumbers/wence/Language.md

 ```
 @{1,2} -> !{foo, bar} -> ...
 ```
-The current wire state can be written into the wire by using a glom node and restored using the lift operator `^`
+The current wire context (scope and value array) can be written into the wire by using a glom node and restored using the lift operator `^`
 ```
 @{1,2,3} -> {
     @{%} -> !{args} -> ... -> ^args -> //wire value is now [1,2,3]
 }
 ```
+This is explored in more detail later in the document.

 Forkpoints are a syntax sugar which simplifies sending the wire value to multiple children, e.g.
 ```